Apply for a parking permit

 Residential parking permits

-Residential parking permits are required for anyone who lives and parks in a residential parking permit or traffic area.
+Residential parking permits are required for anyone who lives and parks in a residential parking permit area or a traffic area.
 Eligible residents can apply to Council for a residential parking permit, visitor permits and short term permits.
 Residential parking permits do not guarantee on street parking.

 A service fee is applicable for residential parking permits.
 You can find out more about the fees and how to pay for your parking permit.